spack/spack/lib/spack/docs/build_systems/intelpackage.rst

 Finally, this section pertains to `route 3`_ from the introduction.

-Once Intel tools are installed within Spack as external or internal package they can be used as intended for installing client packages.
+Once Intel tools are installed within Spack as external or internal packages they can be used as intended for installing client packages.